Saint Cecilia (Stefano Maderno)

 Saint Cecilia is a marble sculpture by the Italian sculptor Stefano Maderno, completed c.
 1600 for Santa Cecilia in Trastevere in Rome, Italy.

-It depicts the saint lying on her side with her head turned, recalling contemporary descriptions of her body when her tomb was opened in 1599.
+The work depicts Saint Cecilia lying on her side with her head turned, recalling contemporary descriptions of her body when her tomb was opened in 1599.
 Maderno’s inscription states that he represented the posture in which she was reportedly found, though the accuracy of this claim is uncertain.
 Scholars highlight the sculpture’s naturalism and simplicity, which established Maderno’s early reputation and the work's place in the development of Baroque sculpture.
 The piece influenced later depictions of Saint Cecilia and served as a model for her iconography in the early modern period.

 History

 Background

 From 1597 to 1599, Santa Cecilia in Trastevere underwent renovations in anticipation of the Jubilee of 1600, led by the basilica's titular cardinal, Paolo Emilio Sfondrati.
 An erudite churchman with a strong interest in early Christianity, Sfondrati spent nearly 25,000 scudi restoring the ninth-century basilica, intending to recover what he saw as the primitive spirituality of Rome's first Christians.
 Aware of Pope Paschal I's translation of Saint Cecilia's relics to the basilica in 821, he directed excavations beneath the crypt in search of the bodies.
 On 22 October 1599, three marble sarcophagi were discovered under the high altar which, according to Antonio Bosio's account, contained the incorrupt bodies of Saints Cecilia, Valerian, and Tiburtius, as well as Popes Lucius I and Urban I.

 Pope Clement VIII dispatched the historian and cardinal Caesar Baronius to investigate the discovery.
 His and Bosio's accounts were published in 1600 in a volume titled Historia passionis beatae Ceciliae.
 Bosio describes the body of Saint Cecilia as perfectly preserved, lying on her right side with her legs slightly bent and her arms stretched forward, covered by a blood-stained silk cloth.
 In 2005, however, historian Tomaso Montanari published an anonymous eyewitness account of the rediscovery that offers more detail than Bosio's narrative and contradicts it regarding Cecilia's exact position, even including drawings to illustrate the differences.
 Art historian Maryvelma Smith O'Neil notes that all eyewitnesses to this rediscovery report an unwillingness to disturb the veil that covered the body; therefore, no one actually laid eyes on Cecilia's face to confirm with any scienfific accuracy that it was in fact incorrupt.

 Ten days after the discovery, the relics were displayed beneath the ciborium of the basilica for public veneration.
 According to Ottavio Panciroli, "all of Rome struggled to see such a treasure."
+(Note: Translated by Emma Stirrup.)
 Clement VIII visited on 10 November 1599, and on Saint Cecilia's feast day (22 November) the saints were reinterred in their original resting places beneath the high altar.